-Vending Machines in all building and all faculty staff areas at school and district sites shall include and are limited to:
+Vending Machines in all building and all faculty staff areas at school and district sites are to include but are not limited to:

 - i.
 Water

 - ii.
-100% fruit juice
+100% fruit juice (if desired)

 - iii.
 Non-carbonated drinks with less than 150 calories per container (such as Powerade, Gatorade, etc.)